 Claire is a writer/director based in London.
 Alongside her iFeatures project, she is developing a feature adaptation of Tessa Hadley’s short story, THE SWAN, which was developed through Torino Lab and Creative England, and is co-directing a BFI-backed documentary that follows a couple as one of them becomes a cyborg.

 Previously Claire has made four award-winning short films which have played at more than 50 festivals worldwide including BFI London Film Festival, Edinburgh International Film Festival and Toronto International Film Festival, and has directed a short documentary for Universal Music about soprano, Pumeza Matshikiza, which premiered on Nowness.
 Recently Claire produced an experimental film, Waterfall, which was shot entirely underwater and won Best Short at the Scottish Mental Health Arts Festival.

-Visit Claire's website here.
-You can view Tracks, which was commissioned by Rankin Film Production's Collabor8te scheme below.
+Visit Claire's website.
+You can view a clip from TRACKS, which was commissioned by Rankin Film Production's Collabor8te scheme below.

 Emily Morgan (Producer)

 Emily Morgan is a London-based producer developing a slate of projects through her company Quiddity Films, with support from a BFI Vision Award.